 Sleeping in a hard vinyl recliner is not very easy to do, though, so I was exhausted come Sunday morning.
 Even though I only had to endure one more day of this craziness, all I could see stretched ahead of me were hours upon hours of enduring this miserable alarm business.

 It was later that evening when I was alone again and had been in the recliner for several hours, and the night nurse came in that I noticed that my lower legs and feet had swollen to (what I thought were) frightening proportions.
 I had been wearing some no-skid socks from home that had ribbing on them, and the ribbing indented my ankles to their normal skinny state, while the fluid swelled my lower legs and feet to look like they belonged to a freakish comic book character.
-It would have been funny if it wasn't so disturbing.
 When I took the socks off, I told the nurse, "These are not my legs and feet!"
+It might have been funny if it wasn't so disturbing.
 She helped me prop my legs up on pillows, and I tried to wriggle my feet around just to see if moving them would help drain some fluid.

 Having forsaken the bed alarm the night before, I slept again in the recliner on Sunday night.
 There was no venting this time.
 I was already there and I just resigned myself to sleeping there.
 I was told some time on Sunday evening that the supervisor of the administrator who had spoken to me on Saturday evening would come and visit with me on Monday morning.
 While that was too late to do me any good, I said I would welcome her visit.
 The problem was that in anticipating her visit, I couldn't sleep for thinking about it and what I wanted to say to her.

 It was mostly a sleepless night.
 I repeatedly got up to go to the bathroom that night - setting off my alarm for the duration of my absence, only to have it continue to sound until I came back to the recliner and sat down (at which point the alarm would shut off).
-Numerous time during the night, no one heard the alarm, no one came to shut it off, making the whole situation even more absurd.
+Numerous times during the night, no one heard the alarm - or at least, no one came to shut it off - making the whole situation even more absurd.
 It's a good thing I didn't actually need help.
 After a few hours of trying to sleep, I developed another terrible headache - actually, nearly every morning and/or evening the second half of the week, I was experiencing bad headaches.
 Was it my blood pressure?
 Was it the emotional toll all of this was taking?
 Was it the impossibly uncomfortable sleeping options?
 I'm sure it was everything.

 Finally, in the still-dark hours of Monday morning, exhausted from no sleep, I knew I'd had enough of the craziness.
 I'd had enough of worrying about my health growing worse as the weekend wore on.
 As I sat there, in the dark, with a massive headache, looking at my swollen feet, I finally said to myself, "If this place cares more about their liability than they care about my health, I clearly have to take control of the situation".
 I don't know if I called the nurse into my room, or if my alarm did when I got out of the recliner, but she was soon there watching me as I was (again, all by able-bodied myself) moving blankets and pillows now from the recliner to the couch.
 The couch, while it was too short to lay stretched out on, was the only place I could lay down that didn't have an alarm.
 I got a cold wet wash cloth from the bathroom to put on my head, and I tucked myself in as best I could on the hard vinyl and told the nurse, "I'm done with the alarms.
 I'm rejecting them and I'm going to try to get some sleep here on the couch."